Yes, We Have Bears In Florida!

 -Because bears have been seen in nearly every part of Florida at some point, we categorized the rest of Florida as Rare areas.

 While bears can be found almost anywhere in Florida, they prefer a mixture of flatwoods, swamps, scrub oak ridges, bayheads and hammock habitats.
-The area they inhabit in search of food, water, and adequate cover is called a home range.
+The area they roam in search of food, water, and adequate cover is called a home range.